 James Roper-Caldbeck operates a small custom motorcycle shop in Copenhagen, Denmark called ‘Customs from Jamesville’.
 Using mostly Harley Davidson’s from the 1930′s to the 1960′s, James builds custom bikes for people who love the old school look.

-Nicknamed ‘Beast’ because of a 666 stamped into the engine case, today we are taking a look at the 1943 Harley-Davidson WLC 750.
+Today we are taking a look at Jamesville’s 1943 Harley-Davidson WLC 750, nicknamed ‘Beast’ because of a 666 stamped into the engine case.
 A forgotten machine this bike had spent the last 60 years in a basement, until the grandson of the original owner took it to James for a restoration.
-Now if you take a look at the before shot (Click here) you will see this was not going to be an easy process.
+Now if you take a look at the before shot you will see this was not going to be an easy process.
 In-fact James himself wondered what on earth he had got himself into!
 Safe to say the end result was one that had everyone smiling and especially this old and tired Harley Davidson who got a new lease of life and once again got to see the sights around town!

 Restoring a motorbike is quite a daunting job and what makes it harder is trying to keep the originality.
 Sometimes motorbike builders get tempted during the restoration process and end up replacing lots of the original parts instead, this was not the case with this build.
 To begin with the restoration James stripped the bike down to the frames with a few problems but nothing a grinder couldn’t fix.